AkhiraChain/al-jabaal/docs/akhirachain-al-jabaal-architecture.md

 - If the claim is successful, new tokens representing Ethereum are minted via the Bank module

 ## al-jabaal <-> Ethereum Communication
 Right now, al-jabaal validators query external Ethereum nodes to receive updates on the status of Ethereum transactions via Ethereum events.
-This can lead to failure states.
-Sifchain plans to upgrade the al-jabaal Relayer to not use the event subscription service.
+This can lead to failure states. akhirachain plans to upgrade the al-jabaal Relayer to not use the event subscription service.
 Instead each al-jabaal validator will sit alongside an Ethereum full node and scan each block and transaction.

 ## Cosmos Messages and Ethereum Logs